buehler/mse-project-thesis-2/sections/04_implementation.md

 ![Use Case Diagram for the PKI](diagrams/04_pki_usecases.puml){#fig:04_pki_usecases}

-**Fetch CA Certificate.** Any client must have access to the root CA (certificate authority) to validate the signatures of received JWTs.
+**Fetch CA Certificate.** Any translator must have access to the root CA (certificate authority) to validate the signatures of received JWTs.
 The signing certificates of the translators are derived by the CA and can therefore be validated if they are authorized to be part of the mesh.

 **Sign Certificate Signing Requests.** The participating clients (translators) must be able to create a certificate signing request (CSR) and send them to the PKI.
 The PKI does create valid certificates that are signed with the root CA and then returns the created certificates to the clients.
 To validate the certificate chain, an interested party can fetch the public part of the root CA via the other mentioned endpoint and check if the chain is valid.